- img 3 loading...

 - Q: Can you bring this to XB1/PS4?

-- A: An XB1 version is already available and will be updated always shortly after the PC version.
-A PS4 port is not possible as Sony limited what mods can do on their platform.
+- A: An XB1 version is already available and will be updated always some time after the PC version.
+A PS4 port is not possible as Sony limited what mods can do on their platform (no new assets allowed).

 - Q: Can I increase my uGridsToLoad?